vradarserver/standing-data/routes/schema-01/README.md

 That will allow for either an ICAO or IATA code and a number of any length.

-If the pilot had entered their airline's IATA code then this is swapped out for the ICAO.
+If the pilot had entered their airline's IATA code then this is swapped out for the ICAO (unless the airline has no ICAO code).
 If an airline has both an ICAO and an IATA code then the repository will only show callsigns against the airline's ICAO.

 The leading zeros are then stripped from the number.
 However, if this leads to a number that is either empty, or just letters, then a single zero is added back to the start of the number.

 Finally the number is checked for validity.
 After trimming it cannot be longer than four characters.
-Either the last or the last two characters can be alphabetical.
+Either the last or the last two characters can be letters.
 If "n" is a digit and "A" is a letter then all possible valid combinations for the number are: